ArthurAmmeux/OpenMDAO_class_generator/deriv/README.md

 - type: python deriv/add_derivative.py [-h] [-dir DIR] [-outfile OUTFILE] [-outdir OUTDIR] [-check CHECK] file

-- [-h] will show you help, file is the path to the .py file that you want to add dereivatives to (.py has to be included), [-dir] is a boolean and if true you can apply the function to a directory, the function will therefore be applied to all files in the directory (the file argument is now the path to the chosen directory), [-outfile] and [-outdir] allow you to choose names for the output file or directory [-outfile] is written without exention
+- [-h] will show you help, file is the path to the .py file that you want to add dereivatives to (.py has to be included), [-dir] is a boolean and if True the function will be applied to a directory, the function will therefore be applied to all files in the directory (the file argument is now the path to the chosen directory), [-outfile] and [-outdir] allow you to choose names for the output file or directory [-outfile] is written without exention

 - This function only works on om.ExplicitComponent with at least a setup and a compute method